khoahocmaytinh/Machine-Learning/README.md

-# Some mini machine learning project
+# Some mini machine learning projects